 The value of social engagement in building customer loyalty goes beyond the mechanics of frontline social customer service:

-- Real insights come from real feedback – good and bad.
+- Real insights come from both negative and positive feedback on social media.
 Use a social analytics tool to take a deep dive into customer conversations to understand what drives customer satisfaction, complaints, motivations and behaviours.
 For example, if you are a retailer and your customers send multiple tweets complaining about problems with your click and collect service you will have the information to investigate and fix the problem.
 One thing’s for sure, your customers will tell you about issues they had with your website and which stores they had collection problems with.

 - Assimilate insight from customer interactions to improve service quality and train your agents on all channels on how to deliver a consistent experience.
 People often turn to social to complain about how they have been treated by staff elsewhere in your business.
 It’s never all bad news.
 They will also tell you about great service for you to feedback to team members.